The brown suit is a treasure trove of style possibilities.

-The darker brown you have, the greater flexibility that goes with it.
-There is a wider spectrum of color choices that you can pair with a darker shade.
-You can opt for bolder colors and rich jewel tones.
+The darker brown you have – the greater flexibility that goes with it.
+Here, you can match bolder colors and rich jewel tones, like burgundy or navy.

-A lighter hue brown works best with neutral or pastel shades.
-A darker color would be too overwhelming with beige or khaki.
+A lighter brown works best with neutral or pastel shades, like tan or grey.
 But be careful not to be so neutral that you look washed out.
-Warm tones are very complementary to lighter and medium shades.

 Brown Suit and White Shirt Color Combinations

 It is also a versatile combination.
-A white dress shirt offers crazy flexibility in tie colors and accessories.
-Also, you can get multiple looks by mixing and matching your accessories.
+A white dress shirt offers crazy flexibility and multiple looks by mixing and matching it with your suit accessories.

 Match Tie with Brown Suit & White Shirt

-If you search for a chic, monochromatic style, try a brown tie that is a shade or two lighter than your suit.
-A cooler toned tie will pull your entire outfit together.
+If you are looking for a chic, monochromatic style, try a brown tie that is a shade or two lighter than your suit.
+A cooler-toned tie will pull your entire outfit together.

 Shoes for Brown Suits & White Shirt